 - Marijuana in a Motor Vehicle defenses

-- The small amount “resinous form” technical loophole
+- Small amount “resinous form” technical loophole

 - Drug testing; screening vs. lab tests; false positives, proof of identity

-- Weight issues when defending marijuana cases
+- Weight issues in marijuana cases

-- Growing charged as sale even though no sale happened
+- Growing charged as sale even though no sale

-- Circumstantial evidence and “construction possession“
+- Circumstantial evidence & “construction possession“

 - Passenger vs. driver; mere presence is not enough jury instruction

-- The right to present a defense
+- Right to present a defense

 - First Amendment religious freedom defense

-- DWI-marijuana cases and their defense
+- DWI-marijuana cases

-- Half-life of blood THC
+- Short half-life of blood THC

-- THC vs THC-metabolites
+- THC (psychoactive) vs THC-metabolites (non-psychoactive)

 Attorney Thomas Gallagher is a frequent presenter of Continuing Legal Education courses on criminal law topics.